Cam-Can-Do/Veilcat-OSCP-Methodology/index.md

 pipx install .
 vclip --create-config

-# Edit ~/.config/vclip/config.yaml to add this directory
+# Edit ~/.config/vclip/config.yaml to add this template directory
 # Then use during exam:
 vclip  # Opens rofi for instant command search
 ```